Who Gets the Dog in a Breakup?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Even the best breakups are the worst.
 One minute you’re sharing your life, your love, and your bathroom with someone, and then the next thing you know, the two of you are dividing up your furniture, friends, and neighborhood restaurants.
+As Billy Crystal puts it in When Harry Met Sally, upon a split, “This $8 dish will cost you $1,000 in phone calls to the legal firm of ‘That’s Mine, This Is Yours.’”
 Throw a beloved pet into the mix, and things get even more complicated and emotionally charged.

-After many long, expensive months of negotiation, Claire was finally granted legal ownership of her dog.
+After many long, expensive months of negotiation, Claire was able to legally declare sole custody of her dog.
 But she wasn’t alone in her confusion.
 To get a better idea of how to navigate this complicated question, we spoke to several people who have been through the process themselves about what they learned, and what advice they have for other couples trying to figure out who gets the dog.

 First, what does the law say?